WJTB-Radio/Tulip/README.md

 #### host discords

 All of the discords of the hosts.
-If there are multiple, seperate them by one space.
+If there are multiple, seperate them by one `:`.

 Discords should be in this format: NameOfPerson#1234